-I currently dance for Kendra Portier and Kinesis Project Dance Theatre, and am collaborating with dance artist Simon Thomas-Train.
-Since moving to New York I have had the pleasure of collaborating and performing with Michelle Boulé, Athena Kokoronis, Stephan Koplowitz, Annie Kloppenberg, Shandoah Goldman/Carte Blanche Performance, Vanessa Justice, Shaun Irons & Lauren Petty, Michiyaya, Hollis Bartlett, and apprenticing and performing with David Dorfman Dance.
+As a performer, I currently dance for Kendra Portier and Kinesis Project Dance Theatre, and am collaborating with dance artist Simon Thomas-Train.
+Since moving to New York I have had the pleasure of working with Michelle Boulé, Athena Kokoronis, Stephan Koplowitz, Annie Kloppenberg, Shandoah Goldman/Carte Blanche Performance, Vanessa Justice, Shaun Irons & Lauren Petty, Michiyaya, Hollis Bartlett, and apprenticing and performing with David Dorfman Dance.
 In addition to performing and making work, I also teach dance to adults and young dancers in the New York area.
-I am currently on faculty at Gibney, Dancewave, Greenwich Country Day School, and Girls Preparatory Charter Middle School.
+I am currently on faculty at Gibney, Dancewave and Greenwich Country Day School.

-Originally from Riverside, Connecticut, I was partly raised in Oaxaca, Mexico, where my parents (both Mesoamerican Archaeologists) do their fieldwork.
+Originally from Riverside, Connecticut, a white Latina with a mother from Caracas, Venezuela and a father born and raised in Ancón, Panama (at the time part of the Panama Canal Zone), I was partly raised in Oaxaca, Mexico, where my parents (both Mesoamerican Archaeologists) do their excavations.
 I graduated with honors from Vassar College in 2009, where I studied Geography-Anthropology and was a member of the Vassar Repertory Dance Theatre for four years.
-Instilled with wanderlust and the constant desire to adventure, take risks, and experience things and places I don't know, I have been lucky over the last 10 years to call Honolulu Hawaii, Boulder Colorado, and New Orleans Louisiana home before landing in New York City.
+Instilled with wanderlust and the constant desire to take risks, listen and learn, I have been lucky over the last 10 years to call Honolulu Hawaii, Boulder Colorado, and New Orleans Louisiana home before landing in New York City in 2014.

 photo © Whitney Browne Photography II "WOLF" II 2018

 banner photo © Jessie Young II "storm studies" II 2018